Cybersecurity Awareness Month 2024

 Updating Software

-While ignoring those “update available” prompts can be common, keeping software as up-to-date as possible is crucial to cybersecurity.
+While it might seem easier to ignore those “update available” prompts, keeping software up-to-date is crucial to cybersecurity.
 These updates not only provide fixes to general issues, but they often also include security patches to help keep hackers from getting into the system.
 Make sure to download the update directly from the company that created the software, and when browsing websites, watch out for pop-up windows of fake updates.
-It’s also recommended to turn on automatic updates; many legitimate software companies offer options to regularly update software as soon as new versions become available.
+It’s also recommended to turn on automatic updates; many legitimate software companies offer options to update software as soon as new versions become available regularly.

 Cyber Insurance Coverage from AmTrustCyber

-AmTrust Financial is dedicated to promoting a safer, more secure and more trusted internet.
-Our cyber insurance provides coverage for certain losses incurred as a result of a data breach, and we stand as your trusted partner to help you recover.
+AmTrust Financial promotes a safer, more secure, and more trusted internet.
+Our cyber insurance covers certain losses incurred due to a data breach, and we stand as your trusted partner to help you recover.
 To learn more, please contact us today.

 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.